jacobdcastro/jacobdcastro/README.md

 ## Fun Fact About Me

 I had the opportunity to save an NFT project, who discovered a bug in their ERC-721 smart contract **after** minting had already begun!
-For a full technical explanation of how I approached the problem, checkout out the [Metamogul repo's README](https://github.com/jacobdcastro/MetaMogulsNFT/).
+For a full technical explanation of how I approached the problem, checkout out the [MetaMogulsNFT repo's README](https://github.com/jacobdcastro/MetaMogulsNFT/).

 ## I am Open for Work!